rohanrvpatil/movie-recommendation-system/README.md

 # **Movie Recommender System**

-This project is a content based recommender system which calculates the similarity matrix of 4805 movies in the TMDB databases using cosine similarity.
+This project is a content based recommender system which calculates the similarity matrix of 4805 movies in the TMDB database using cosine similarity.
 It then gives top 5 recommendations based on highest similarity scores (between -1 and 1)

 Project link - [Heroku project](https://mrs-d446795857c8.herokuapp.com/)